fullstack-development/web3-roadmap/blockchain/beginner/consensys.md

 * How does (leader) miner selection happen in PoW?
 * How does chain selection happen (how to choose correct chain between forks)?
 * What are pros and cons of PoW?
-* What is a mining pool?
 * What is Proof-of-Stake?
 * How does leader selection happen in PoS?
 * How does chain selection happen (how to choose correct chain between forks)?
 * What are pros and cons of PoS?
-* What is a stake pool?
 * What are differences between PoW & PoS?
 Do other consensus mechanisms exist?
-* What are differences between stake & mining pools?